EMDR training designed to meet the needs of New Zealand's mental health practitioners

 EMDR is a complex, structured therapy.
 The training is intensive, and for acceptance into this programme you may be asked to provide a CV and transcripts of your relevant academic study.

-Please check the PSME455 – Eye Movement Desensitisation and Reprocessing paper details for full eligibility criteria.
+Please check the paper pages for full eligibility criteria.

 What does it cost?

-To apply to study PSME455 (Special Topic: Eye Movement Desensitisation and Reprocessing 1) in 2023, you will need to complete the following steps:
+To apply to study either PSME455 or PSME456 in 2024, you will need to complete the following steps:

-- Admissions in Dunedin will then check your eligibility and may email you if further documentation or information is required
+- Our Admissions team in Dunedin will then check your eligibility and may email you if further documentation or information is required.

 EMDR Course Director